This post may contain affiliate links. Read the full disclosure here.

 Oh, labor.
 Such wonderful memories come to mind!
 Said no mother ever.
 Truthfully though, I’m just being dramatic.
-I actually had a relatively easy labor considering what I have heard about other people’s experiences.
+I actually had a relatively easy labor experience considering what I have heard about other people’s experiences.
 And for that, I am extremely grateful!
 Still, labor for me would have been A LOT better if I had a home birth.

 Being a hypochondriac who always imagines EVERY LITTLE THING that could go wrong, I wanted to caution on the side of safety when deciding where to give birth.
-So I picked the hospital figuring that it was the safest place if there was an emergency.
+I picked the hospital figuring that it was the safest place if there was an emergency.
 Well, I wish I would’ve followed in my mom’s footsteps (who had 3 of her 5 children at home) and had a home birth myself.

-Why do I say this you ask?
-Well, let me tell you!
-Here are 4 reasons why I wish I had a home birth:
+Let me tell you the 4 reasons why I wish I had a home birth:

-1. Freedom to move!
+1. Freedom to move.

 I think my least favorite part about giving birth in a hospital was the fact that I didn’t have the freedom to move around.
-When you are having EXTREMELY PAINFUL contractions the last thing you want is to be stuck in a bed hooked up to monitors!
+When you are having EXTREMELY PAINFUL contractions the last thing you want is to be stuck in a bed hooked up to monitors.

 I remember feeling so claustrophobic with the monitors wrapped around my belly.
-I just wanted to find a comfortable position (as comfortable as one can be in active labor), but I couldn’t find any comfort stuck in a little bed wrapped in cords.
-Although the nurses did tell me I could walk around, they said I would have to come back to bed the every few minutes to get hooked back up to the monitor for a while.
+I just wanted to find a comfortable position (as comfortable as one can be, in active labor), but I couldn’t find any comfort stuck in a little bed wrapped in cords.
+Although the nurses did tell me I could walk around, they said I would have to come back to bed every few minutes to get hooked back up to the monitor for a while.

 As a pretty modest person, giving birth with a bunch of strangers around me and in a strange place was not ideal.
 So, the second reason I wish I had a home birth was so I had more privacy.

-So basically you are about to go through one of the scariest and most intimate moments in your life surrounded by complete strangers.
+Basically, you are about to go through one of the scariest and most intimate moments in your life surrounded by complete strangers.
 I will say I had an incredible nurse.
 She was the sweetest girl who was trying very hard to make me feel comfortable.

-3. No rules!
+3. No rules.

 One of the big things I hated about having a hospital birth was the fact that I felt like I was in a factory.
-Just one of thousands of women coming in to have my baby.
+Just one of the thousands of women coming in to have my baby.
 They just wanted me in and out with as little chance for error on their end as possible.

-You know what place is not very comfortable?
+Do you know what place is not very comfortable?
 The hospital.
 No matter how much they try to make hospital rooms cozy, they are still hospital rooms.
 With that clinical over-sanitized vibe.
 The floors are cold, the sheets are crispy, and the food is downright nasty.

 There are so many advantages to having your baby in the comfort of your own home.
 You can choose the sheets you sleep in.
 You have your own kitchen filled with food you know you like.
-You can use your own bathrooms!
+You can use your own bathroom.
 And I don’t know about you, but packing a hospital bag was stressful.
 I was so afraid I would bring the wrong stuff or forget something.
 When you are at home you have everything you could need right there!